Life changes all the time but if your home doesn’t change with you, you could soon find yourself running out of space.

 Keep it simple – Simple designs with straight lines will be easier and cheaper to build.
 Curves and unusual features will cost you more and may take more time.
 The same goes for your fittings, buying off-the-shelf rather than made to measure will help to keep the cost down.

-Choose the right builder and agree a fixed price – Ask for recommendations from people you know and check review websites such as Checkatrade.com and ratedpeople.com.
+Choose the right builder and agree a fixed price – Ask for recommendations from people you know and check review websites such as checkatrade.com and ratedpeople.com.
 Ask to visit previous clients of theirs to see the quality of work and get more information about what they’re like.
-Agree a fixed price upfront so costs don’t get out of control and pay in installments.
+Agree a fixed price upfront so costs don’t get out of control and pay in instalments.

 Reuse, repair, recycle – Hold on to as much of your existing materials as you can - from bricks and floor boards to kitchen cabinets and appliances - to save buying new.
 If you can’t use it yourself, there might be items you can sell which will help towards your budget.
 And when you do need to buy something, think second hand first.